innoraft/auto-deploy/README.md

 ====

 ###Objective
-* To provide a way to automatically deply code from github to your server when a event happens.
+* To provide a way to automatically deply code from github to your server when an event happens.
-* Give option for multiple deploy strategy based on server, branch and repo etc.
+* Give option for multiple deployment strategy based on server, branch and repo etc.

 ###Roadmap
 * To allow user to login via gihub - Done